 The Director has reviewed the cash flow projections for next 12 months from the date of signing of these accounts.
-Based on these projections, the Director has a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-Thus, the Director continues to adopt the going concern basis of accounting in preparing the annual financial statements.
+Based on these projections and the commitment of the parent company to invest in the Company, should investment be needed, the Director has a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+The Director has also considered the external factors including Covid-19 and does not believe it will have any significant impact on the business and operations.
+Accordingly, the Director continues to adopt the going concern basis of accounting in preparing the annual financial statements.